jenslar/geoelan/doc/markdown/03da_inspecting_data.md

 ##### GPMF byte offsets

-GoPro telemetry is interleaved as data "chunks" with audio and video samples.
-To list their location in the file and sizes, run:
+GoPro telemetry is stored as samples, interleaved between audio and video samples (and other tracks' samples).
+To list the sample locations and sizes, run:

 ```sh
 geoelan inspect --video GOPROVIDEO.MP4 --offsets "GoPro MET"